SoK: Anti-Facial Recognition Technology: A Stage-Based AFR Framework

 Since the five FR stages {\bf $\crc{1}$}--{\bf $\crc{5}$} encompass the points of direct interaction between \pr~and \adv, they naturally cover the points of attack employed by existing AFR proposals.
 Next we briefly describe the general strategies used by AFR tools targeting each FR stage.

-\para{Attacking $\crc{1}$.} In the image collection stage, labeled and/or unlabeled images are collected for use by \adv, either by physically taking photos or scraping online images.
-When targeting this stage, AFR tools focus on disrupting the data collection process to prevent \adv~from acquiring usable face images of \pr.
+\para{Attacking $\crc{1}$.} In the image collection stage, labeled and/or unlabeled images $x$ are collected for use by \adv, either by physically taking photos or scraping online images.
+Labelled images can be used as training or reference images to build a FR system, while unlabelled images can be used as query images.
+When targeting this stage, AFR tools focus on disrupting the data collection process to prevent \adv~from acquiring usable face images $x_P$ of \pr.

-\para{Attacking $\crc{2}$.} This second stage pre-processes collected face images using a series of digital transformations, {e.g.}, face detection, background cropping, and normalization.
-AFR tools deployed at this stage seek to render the processed images unusable, either by breaking the preprocessing functions ({e.g.}, preventing faces from being detected), injecting noise and artifacts onto the images, or removing \pr's identity information from the images.
+\para{Attacking $\crc{2}$.} In the second stage, \adv~uses $\mathcal{G}$ to pre-process collected face images using a series of digital transformations, {e.g.}, face detection, background cropping, and normalization.
+AFR tools deployed at this stage target $\mathcal{G}$ to render the processed images unusable, either by breaking the preprocessing functions ({e.g.}, preventing faces from being detected) by injecting noise and artifacts onto the images or removing \pr's identity information from the images.
+We denote these different actions as $\crcs{2a}$ and $\crcs{2b}$, respectively.

-\para{Attacking $\crc{3}$.} Since stage $\crc{3}$ is dedicated to training face feature extractors, AFR tools targeting this stage seek to degrade the accuracy of the extractor by poisoning its training images.
+\looseness=-1 \para{Attacking $\crc{3}$.} Since stage $\crc{3}$ is dedicated to training \adv's feature extractor $\mathcal{F}$, AFR tools targeting this stage seek to degrade the accuracy of $\mathcal{F}$ by poisoning its training images.

-\para{Attacking $\crc{4}$.} To create the reference database, labeled reference images are passed through the feature extractor to create their feature vectors.
-AFR tools targeting this stage attempt to corrupt the feature vectors created for \pr's reference images so that the database holds a ``wrong'' feature vector of \pr.
+\para{Attacking $\crc{4}$.} To create the reference database used by classifier $\mathcal{C}$, labeled reference images are passed through $\mathcal{F}$ to create their feature vectors.
+AFR tools targeting this stage attempt to corrupt the feature vectors created for \pr's reference images so that the database holds a ``wrong'' feature vector of \pr, and $\mathcal{C}$ fails.

-\para{Attacking $\crc{5}$.} In the query matching stage, AFR tools seek to prevent accurate matching between a query image's feature vector (of \pr) and \pr's feature vectors stored in \adv's reference database.
-This is generally achieved by perturbing (or modifying) the query image to change its feature vector.
+\para{Attacking $\crc{5}$.} In the query matching stage, AFR tools seek to prevent classifier $\mathcal{C}$ from accurately matching query image $x_P$'s feature vector and \pr's feature vectors stored in \adv's reference database.
+This is generally achieved by perturbing (or modifying) the query image to change its feature vector and thwart $\mathcal{C}$.